Community Remedy was introduced in the Anti-Social Behaviour, Crime and Policing Act 2014.

 The Fairbridge Programme has been supporting young people across Teesside since 2000.
 It has a proven record of helping marginalised and disengaged young people overcome a number of issues and barriers in life.

-Eighty five per cent 85% of young people referred to the Fairbridge Programme went on to positive steps or outcomes including increased self esteem and access to a wider network of opportunities.
+Eighty five per cent (85%) of young people referred to the Fairbridge Programme went on to positive steps or outcomes.
+They have included increased self esteem and access to a wider network of opportunities.

 It will include information around the young persons progress and any future identified needs.